 - Cons: Limited stock at launch

-- Benefits: My Best Buy rewards, 0% financing
+- Benefits: My Best Buy rewards program, 0% financing available

 Amazon